Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day09_session03_rowell_project-planning.md

 - project team expertise, roles, and responsibilities
 - communication norms
 - sustainability
-- project tasks & schedule
+- project tasks and schedule

 Now let's reflect on what we've learned: